anjalisarawgi/nepocr-app/README.md

 ---

-### HTR model:
-The HTR model (`AnjaliSarawgi/model-fullset-batch4`) is available publicly on HuggingFace, and it downloads automatically on the first run.
-This can take a few minutes for the first run depending on the internet connection and server capacity, and the subsequent runs will use the cached versions, making it faster.

----

-### Media folder:
-The uploaded and processed images are saved in a `media/` folder, which is created automatically on the first upload.
-The database only stores the file paths of the images.
-However, this may require some storage capacity, depending on the number of users and documents.

----

-### Some more model settings:
+### Changeable model settings:
-Some parameters can be adjusted in `htr/config.py`, depending on the server capacity:
+Some parameters can be adjusted in `htr/config.py`, if the server capacity is not sufficient:
 - `NUM_BEAMS` — Default is 5, but can be reduced to 1
 - `MAX_LEN` — Default is 256, but can be reduced to 128